Melbourne coffee guide: Melbourne’s Cafe Menu’s explained

 Decoding Melbourne Coffee Menus

-Melbourne is the birthplace of the Flat White and responsible for the well-established latte art culture that we are all used to these days.
-Therefore, I feel that I have to take what Melbourne’s coffee menus say as bible.
+Considering that Australia is the birthplace of the Flat White and responsible for the well-established latte art culture that we are all used to worldwide, I feel that I have to take what Melbourne’s coffee menus say as bible.

 Here’s how to order coffee in Melbourne like a Melbournian

-Next on the list is the magic coffee, a Melbourne only invention.
+A magic coffee is a Melbourne only invention.
 That’s right; it doesn’t really exist outside of Melbourne.
 Basically, a magic coffee is like a stronger double shot latte, topped up only 3/4 of the way with hot milk.
 The key difference is that a magic coffee is made on a double ristretto.

 That’s an espresso to us Europeans.